feaselkl/DotNetMachineLearning/PITCHME.md

 * Coaching and schema data.
 * Additional historical data on combinations of players to estimate team quality.

+---?image=presentation/assets/background/tags.jpg&size=cover&opacity=20

+### Labels and Features

+Most of the time, we perform **supervised** learning, which has two key terms:  **features** and **labels**.

+**Features** are the columns you have available for prediction.
+These can come from multiple sources and be the end product of a lot of ETL.
+Example features can include number of yards rushing or passing, number of defensive turnovers, numbers of points scored, etc.

+The **label** is the column you want to predict, and you have historical data.
+For example, our label is whether the Bills won the game or not.

 ---?image=presentation/assets/background/cleaning.jpg&size=cover&opacity=20

 ### Data Cleansing